 How challenging are the academics at Stanford?

 Stanford is home to some of the most brilliant minds in the world so it’s natural to think that the academics are soul-crushingly difficult and only the most intelligent and dedicated students will succeed.
-While it is true that Stanford encourages all of its students to take rigorous courses and challenge themselves, they also believe students should have autonomy over their education and can self select their own path.
+While it is true that Stanford encourages all of its students to take rigorous courses and challenge themselves, they also believe students should have autonomy over their education and can self-select their own path.
 Stanford didn’t publish student transcripts until 1996, meaning students were able to take any class they wanted without the fear of performing poorly or having a stain on their record.
 Although transcripts are now made available to students, the sentiment remains that you get out of your education what you put in.
 The harder you work, the more you will learn and vice versa–the degree in secondary.
 The goal is to learn as much as possible while you have the privilege of being on campus.
 Nearly every department on campus stresses collaboration so you will be able to work alongside peers as well as faculty to achieve your academic goals.
 Stanford is what you make it and no two curriculums are the same!
 You will be surrounded by amazing minds, resources, and facilities so you are encouraged to be a sponge and pursue your passions.

 How is campus life at Stanford?

-Stanford University has an enormous campus–over 12 square miles.
+Stanford University has a large campus of 8,180 acres.
 The campus is a joy to walk around, with everything from lakes, to creaks, to hills that can be hiked all without leaving campus.
 Most students will spend the majority of their time in the central portion that is ever-expanding but contains the main quad and primary housing buildings as well as many athletic facilities.
 97% of students live on campus all 4 years of school, which is a huge plus because of the incredibly high housing prices in the area.
 This results in a tight knit community at Stanford.
 There are plenty of opportunities to be part of different groups on campus, live in a culturally themed house like Casa Italiana or Haus Mitt, join a club sports team, or do research at a lab.
 If you think you’re going to miss those home-cooked meals, don’t worry, the food on campus is great!
 There are multiple restaurants on campus ranging from take-out to upscale and the dining halls provide consistently delicious and healthy options for students.
 Stanford students take their academics very seriously, but they also pride themselves on being able to let loose and enjoy themselves–it is California after all!

-Does Stanford have a good athletic department?
+Does Stanford have a good athletics department?

 Stanford is a great place for both athletes and fans.
-Stanford has won the NACDA Directors’ Cup, an award given annually by the National Association of Collegiate Directors of Athletics to the colleges and universities with the most success in collegiate athletics, for the past 25 years!
+Stanford has won the NACDA Directors’ Cup, an award given annually by the National Association of Collegiate Directors of Athletics to the colleges and universities with the most success in collegiate athletics, for 26 of the past 27 years!
 While the football team and women’s basketball may receive the most press, Stanford has a storied history as a powerhouse in many sports such as baseball, swimming, golf, and tennis.
-Stanford has won at least one national championship for the past 44 years, so the university trophy case is starting to look more like a trophy building.
+Stanford has won at least one national championship for the past 46 years, so the university trophy case is starting to look more like a trophy building.
 There’s always a game to attend on-campus with your classmates and you’ll usually be greeted by the famous Stanford Band in full force and maybe even the Stanford Tree!